Soybean futures are expected to trade sideways today: Angel Commodities

 Angel Commodities' report on Soybean

-Soybean Jul futures corrected sharply on Thursday due to good forecast of rains in soybean growing area of Maharashtra and Madhya Pradesh in coming week.
-As per the government weekly sowing data, area under soybean crop across the country for the 2017-18 kharif was at 26,900 ha till last week, up 16.5% on year.
+Soybean Jul futures closed the week on positive note on reports of slow progress in soybean sowing in the country.
+As per the government weekly sowing data, area under soybean crop across the country for the 2017-18 kharif was at 45,000 ha till last week, down 55.4% on year.
+The prices were under pressure all season on higher arrivals and bumper crop with the farmers.

 Outlook